dbvker/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a class-based and a functional component?
+  - Class components uses class and extends
+  - Class components uses the render function
+  - state, props, and eventHandlers are all connected to "this"

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?
+  - componentWillMount - Just before the the component is mounted.
+  - componentDidUpdate - Anytime the component is updated after being mounted.

 3. Define stateful logic.
+  - Stateful logic is application logic related to the manipulation of data, such as hooks.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+  - Arrange - Setup the react component we are testing.
+  - Act - Execute our behavior (if there is one).
+  - Assert - Extract the response element and check (if necessary) that it is what we expect it to be.